 The French Riviera is on many people’s travel bucket lists, and with one quick Google search, it’s incredibly easy to see why!
 Frequently lauded as one of the most beautiful places in the world, this region benefits from both pleasant temperatures and an abundance of relaxing, cultural and gastronomical experiences.
 The French Riviera provides the perfect escape; whether you’re honeymooning, having a family holiday, or just in need of a short break!
 Read on for the very best travel tips for this magical region, in our concise French Riviera travel guide.

-Known locally as the Côte d’Azur, the French Riviera comprises of numerous cities and villages stretching from Menton to Theoule sur Mer and into the Southern Alps.
+Known locally as the Côte d’Azur, the French Riviera is comprised of numerous cities and villages stretching from Menton to Theoule-sur-Mer and into the southern Alps.
 Each individual town undoubtedly has a charm of its own, which can make figuring out where to stay in the French Riviera a tad overwhelming!
-Regular favourites however include St. Tropez, Nice, and, of course, Cannes.
-Located a 16 minute drive from the chicly unmissable sites of Cannes, 36 minutes from Nice, and just over an hour from St. Tropez, the beautiful commune of Mougins is our top location for those wishing to explore different parts of the French Riveria from a comforting and calm base.
+Regular favourites, however, include St. Tropez, Nice, and, of course, Cannes.
+Located a 16-minute drive from the chic and unmissable sites of Cannes, 36 minutes from Nice, and just over an hour from St. Tropez, the beautiful commune of Mougins is our top location for those wishing to explore different parts of the French Riveria from a comforting and calm base.

 Now, for the second big question; when to visit?
-With roughly 300 days of sunshine a year, the Côte d’Azur is a year-round destination, although rain is most likely to make an appearance in early Spring and late Autumn.
-Summer boasts more open beaches, and with average temperatures of 25-30 degrees Celsius, makes for ideal sunbathing and days spent golfing in Mougins.
+With roughly 300 days of sunshine a year, the Côte d’Azur is a year-round destination, although rain is most likely to make an appearance in early spring and late autumn.
+Summer boasts more open beaches, and with average temperatures of 28-35 degrees Celsius, makes for ideal sunbathing and days spent golfing in Mougins.

-However, visiting the Côte d’Azur in Winter definitely has its own benefits; think lower tourist volumes, more economical prices, and comfortable temperatures ideal for walking around and exploring, thanks to the Côte d’Azur’s microclimate, which makes lunching outside in February or taking Christmas walks in just a t-shirt not unlikely.
-Why not book a Free Walking Tour of Antibes with local guide, Cedric?
+However, visiting the Côte d’Azur in winter definitely has its own benefits; think lower tourist volumes, more economical prices, and comfortable temperatures ideal for walking around and exploring.
+This is thanks to the Côte d’Azur’s microclimate, which makes lunching outside in February or taking Christmas walks in just a t-shirt not unlikely.
+Why not book a Free Walking Tour of Antibes with a local guide?

 Cultural experiences: from breath-taking religious and historical buildings to world-class Museums, you won’t be short of cultural experiences in the French Riviera.
 Nice’s Castle Hill, the stunning Villa Ephrussi de Rothschild, and Antibe’s Fort Carre are particular standouts.
 The National Picasso Museum and Mougins Museum of Classical Art are also well worth a visit, particularly with Mougins being home to the famed painter in his later years.
-Make sure to pencil in time for wandering around each areas’ old town too.
+Make sure to pencil in time for wandering around the old towns too.

 Markets: the French love their markets.
-These occur year round, and are definitely worth checking out if you want to experience some authentic French cuisine and culture.
-In the winter months, alongside festivals and carnivals, local Christmas markets also start popping up seemingly everywhere (complete with mulled wine!).
+These occur year-round and are definitely worth checking out if you want to experience some authentic French cuisine and culture.
+In the winter months, alongside festivals and carnivals, local Christmas markets also pop up seemingly everywhere (complete with mulled wine!).

 Wine tasting: when wondering what to do in the French Riviera, visiting a vineyard should definitely be at the top of your list.
 Read our blog post to familiarise yourself with the French wine regions, and browse Azur Wine Tours to find a vineyard close to your location.